Chart Color Schemes

 An assessment of population growth drivers in Ivanhoe East - Eaglemont reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Ivanhoe East - Eaglemont's population was around 8,118 as of Nov 2025.
-This reflected an increase of 378 people, a growth of 4.9% since the 2021 Census which reported a population of 7,740 people.
-The change was inferred from the estimated resident population of 8,102 from the ABS as of June 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equated to a density ratio of 1,896 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Ivanhoe East - Eaglemont's 4.9% growth since census positioned it within 0.2 percentage points of the SA3 area (5.1%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 89.4% of overall population gains during recent periods.
+Ivanhoe East - Eaglemont's population was around 8,118 as of November 2025.
+This figure reflects an increase of 378 people since the 2021 Census, which reported a population of 7,740.
+The growth is inferred from ABS data showing an estimated resident population of 8,102 in June 2024 and an additional 96 validated new addresses since the Census date.
+This results in a population density ratio of 1,896 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The area's growth rate of 4.9% since the census is within 0.2 percentage points of its SA3 area's growth rate of 5.1%.
+Population growth was primarily driven by overseas migration contributing approximately 89.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population